Naremburn: History

 The suburb name dates to the 1800s but its origin cannot be verified.
 Naremburn was originally known as Central Township.
 The earliest land grants in the area were granted to Humphrey Evans and Peter Dargan in 1794.

 A small cave in Flat Rock Gully near Naremburn, was believed to be where Henry Lawson, the Australian writer and bush poet, slept off his frequent visits to Australian pubs.

 Naremburn Post Office opened on 20 March 1882 and closed in 1996.

+The commercial area developed in Naremburn after the extension of the tramline along Willoughby Road in 1898, leading to land subdivision in 1903.
+Further development occurred in the 1950s, when parts of the area were zoned for light industrial redevelopment, which was a key period for the growth of its commercial sector.

+Naremburn Public School was built in 1932, using materials from the earlier Market Street school.

 Population

-In the 2016 Census, there were 5,884 people in Naremburn.
-61.4% of people were born in Australia.
-The next most common countries of birth were England 5.4%, China 2.9% and New Zealand 2.6%.
-72.4% of people only spoke English at home.
-Other languages spoken at home included Mandarin 3.3%, Cantonese 2.7% and Japanese 1.9%.
-The most common responses for religion were No Religion 36.9%, Catholic 23.9% and Anglican 14.0%.
+In the 2021 Census, there were 5,924 people in Naremburn.
+62.2% of people were born in Australia.
+The next most common countries of birth were England 5.7%, China (without SARs and Taiwan) 3.5%, New Zealand 2.1%, India 2.1% and Hong Kong 2.0%.
+73.6% of people only spoke English at home.
+Other languages spoken at home included Mandarin 4.2%, Cantonese 4.0%, Japanese 1.5%, Spanish 1.2% and Arabic 1.1%.
+The most common responses for religion were No Religion 45.7%, Catholic 22.7%, Anglican 11.4% and Buddhism 2.4%.